Alyftrek

 What effect does it have?

-Clinical trials have been looking at whether Alyftrek is as effective as Kaftrio for people with CF with certain gene variants.
+Scientists have looked at whether Alyftrek is as effective as Kaftrio for people with CF with certain gene variants.

-One clinical trial looked at the effects of Alyftrek in around 400 people with CF ages 12 and older who had one F508del CFTR gene variant and one minimal function CFTR gene variant.
+One study looked at the effects of Alyftrek in around 400 people with CF. They were aged 12 and older and had one F508del CFTR gene variant and one minimal function CFTR gene variant.
+A minimal function CFTR gene variant is a change in a gene that makes the CFTR protein not work properly or stop working.
+This can cause more serious symptoms in people with cystic fibrosis.

-A second trial looked at Alyftrek in a larger group of more than 550 people aged 12 and older with at least one CFTR gene variant that is responsive to modulators like Kaftrio.
+A second study looked at Alyftrek in a larger group of more than 550 people aged 12 and older with at least one CFTR gene variant that is responsive to modulators like Kaftrio.

-The trials followed participants over the course of a year.
+The trials followed participants over one year.
 All participants began by taking Kaftrio for four weeks.
 They were then randomly assigned to one of two groups.
 The first group received Alyftrek and the other continued on Kaftrio.

 We’ve published summaries of these results on the Trials Tracker listings as part of our work to make clinical trial results more accessible.